What is Christian stewardship?

-Why is it important that I fill out a pledge card?
+Why is it important that I make a pledge?

 Could you imagine how difficult it would be to plan your household finances if you did not know how much income you could count on or when you would be paid?
 Your personal finances would be in chaos.
 It is the same with the household of God.
 We cannot plan if we don’t know what our resources will be.
 Simply put, we ask you to pledge so we can plan.